DDEP: Parliament ill-equipped to check Executive on economy – Yamson

-According to him, Parliament failed Ghanaians because it failed to resume sitting quickly when the Domestic Debt Exchange Programmme (DDEP) was announced at the initial stage and interrogate it thoroughly.
+According to him, Parliament failed Ghanaians by failing to resume sitting quickly after the Domestic Debt Exchange Program (DDEP) was announced and thoroughly interrogating it.

-“Our Parliament is ill-resourced to go toe to toe with the Executive when it comes to economy, matters of national finance and matters of governance, they are not resourced.
-We were talking about DDEP but the issue goes well beyond it and Parliament simply didn’t have the means to say hang on.
+"Our Parliament is ill-resourced to go toe-to-toe with the Executive when it comes to the economy, matters of national finance, and matters of governance; they are not resourced.
+We were talking about DDEP, but the issue goes well beyond it, and Parliament simply didn’t have the means to say hang on.
 This budget will not stand the test of time because it is deeply flawed.

-“You don’t have the revenues to meet the debt obligations that are staring at you in the next few years and the budget was passed.
-Immediately it got passed all our hands were tied and the only answer was this disaster,” Mr. Yamson stated.
+"You don’t have the revenues to meet the debt obligations that are staring you [in the face] in the next few years, and the budget was passed.
+Immediately it got passed all our hands were tied and the only answer was this disaster," Mr. Yamson stated.

 The Finance Minister, Ken Ofori-Atta, has declared that all pensioners who declined to submit their old bonds for new ones under the Domestic Debt Exchange Programme (DDEP) have been exempted from the programme.

-Briefing Parliamentarians on the state of the Domestic Debt Exchange Programme, in Parliament House on Thursday February 16, 2023, Ken Ofori-Atta urged the pensioner bondholders some of who, were in Parliament not to be troubled as all their coupons will be honoured when they mature.
+Briefing Parliamentarians on the state of the Domestic Debt Exchange Programme, in Parliament on Thursday, February 16, 2023, Ken Ofori-Atta urged the pensioner bondholders some of who were in Parliament not to be troubled as all their coupons will be honoured when they mature.

 - There has been no haircuts - John Kumah